Dateline: Mexico City, Mexico

 Today I’m going to tell you the story of where I moved to after I left the US.

-I’ve been studying, researching, and living this Nomad Capitalist lifestyle for myself for well over a dozen years now.
-I’ve realized that different countries have different things to offer.
-I’ve also realized that life changes and progresses, as will your needs and desires for where you live.
+I’ve been studying, researching, and living this Nomad Capitalist lifestyle for myself for over a dozen years now.
+I’ve realized that different countries have different things to offer and also learned that life changes and progresses, as will your needs and desires for where you live.
+I understand that there are many reasons why you might be afraid to move abroad.
+But that is worth it if you get more freedom.

 I have lived in numerous places and explored even more.
 I want to walk you through the way I lived in places so that you can see exactly what it’s been like adapting from a perpetual traveler to someone with multiple homes.